joziegenhagen/soft7003/README.md

 # Honey Tracker

 ## Description
-This web app tracks honey and where it came from.
+This web app tracks honey pots and its orgin.

 This project was completed to meet the coursework requirements for SOFT7003 Advanced Software Development at Oxford Brookes University, spring 2020.